 Research Topics

 My research interests lie at the crossroads of geometric analysis, convex geometry, complex geometry and mathematical physics.
-Currently, I am thinking about the following topics: Non-existence results for harmonic maps, stochastic completeness, pullvexity, geometric maximum principles and the moduli space of twisted monopoles
+A new entry to these is geometric measure theory and its use in gauge theory.

 - The moduli space of twisted Bogomolny monopoles, (in preparation)